dream-faster/fold/docs/design.md

 - Merge two, entirely different set of Transformations/Pipelines, like ensembling.
 - Use the result of the first (primary) set of Transformations/Pipeline in the second Transformations/Pipeline. (like MetaLabeling, or TargetTransformation)

+### Mini-batch and Continuously updating Models

+A mini-batch model is retrained for every split, defined for the whole pipeline, by the [Splitter](splitters.md).
+It can not update its state in the meantime.

+For a continuously updating model, the "inner loop" calls the `.update()` method after each timestamp, then `.predict()`.
+Except for "in sample" predictions, which is done in a batch manner, with `predict_in_sample()`